Create Sponsor Tiers and Manage Sponsor Contracts

 1. Navigate to the Sponsor List, and click Assign Sponsorship Tier.

 2. From the dropdown, select the sponsor’s company name.
 Then choose the tier you want to assign and set the contract start date.
-Sponsor contracts are annual by default.
+Set custom start and end date.
 When everything looks correct, click Create.

 Upgrade or Downgrade a Sponsor